Towards Using Package Centrality Trend to Identify Packages in Decline

 \section{Tool Prototype}

 The main implication of our study is that reporting the centrality trends of packages as a popularity metric in \npm can be very informative for developers.
 Developers should use the centrality trend, together with other popularity metrics, to have a better informed assessment on which packages to select.
 To enable this, we build a prototype web browser extension called \texttt{Centrality~Checker} that uses our approach of detecting package \decline.
-Our prototype extension helps developers be informed about the scentrality trend when they browse a package on the official \npm website.\footnote{https://www.npmjs.com/}
+Our prototype extension helps inform developers about the centrality trend when they browse a package on the official \npm website.\footnote{https://www.npmjs.com/}

 We build the tool as a Chrome Extension.
 Users can activate our extension in their Chrome browser.
 Once they browse a package on the \npms website, our extension includes the package centrality trends and the result of examining if the package is \decline into the \npm website.
 The initial view when a user browses a package on \npm shows the centrality trend of the last year.
-Users can hover over the centrality trend chart to explore the centrality ranking values from the last year.
-Figure~\ref{fig:tool_screenshot} shows an example of an \npm package with the proposed Chrome extension enabled.
+Users can hover over the centrality trend chart to explore the monthly centrality ranking values from the last year. \Cref{fig:tool_screenshot} shows an example of an \npm package with the proposed Chrome extension enabled.
 In this example, we show the package underscore~\circled{1} with the centrality information embedded~\circled{2}.

-When a user browses a package on the \npm website, the extension sends a request to a backend server to retrieve the needed data to render and embed the centrality informing into the \npm website.
+When a user browses a package on the \npm website, the extension sends a request to a backend server to retrieve the needed data to render and embed the centrality ranking into the \npm website.
 The backend continuously retrieves the dependency change events from the \npm registry and calculate the centrality once every month as described in \Cref{sub:calculat_centrality}.
-The backend then examines each package if it \decline using the approach described in \Cref{sub:detect_decline}.
-Finally, the backend caches the results to be served efficiently to our web browser extension. \review{ The tool is publicly available and can be installed through the Chrome Web Store.\footnote{\url{https://chrome.google.com/webstore/detail/centrality-checker/bmpafkghbmojppjoeienibieljacdoaj}} Also, we open-sourced the tool on Github.\footnote{\url{https://github.com/centrality-checker/chrome-extension}} }
+The backend then determines whether each package is \decline using the approach described in \Cref{sub:detect_decline}.
+Finally, the backend caches the results to be served efficiently to our web browser extension.
+The tool is publicly available and can be installed through the Chrome Web Store.\footnote{\url{https://chrome.google.com/webstore/detail/centrality-checker/bmpafkghbmojppjoeienibieljacdoaj}} Also, we open sourced the tool on Github.\footnote{\url{https://github.com/centrality-checker/chrome-extension}}